 The following countries are the most open to international travelers, with some actively encouraging guests, and others simply allowing them entry on the condition they follow regulations.
 Note that while many are open to almost all guests, some have travel bans or specific rules for certain origin countries.

-Cyprus: Travelers from green zone countries require no restrictions upon entry.
-From non-green zone countries, travelers must present a negative test upon arrival, or else proof of vaccination.
+Cyprus: All travelers must take a negative test upon arrival.
+Travelers from green zone countries face no other restrictions upon entry.
+From non-green zone countries, travelers must present proof of vaccination or past infection, unless from a 'grey country', in which they'll be denied entry.

 Iceland: Any can enter Iceland if they have proof of their vaccination or previous Covid infection.
 If you do not have these documents, you must have a negative test before arrival, and two after arrival - one immediately, and one after five to six days in obligatory quarantine.

 Montenegro: All travelers to Montenegro over the age of five must prove that they have either had a negative test before departure or a complete vaccination over seven days prior.
 Failing to do so will require 14 days of self-isolation.
 Those from European Union member states, Israel, Albania, Bosnia and Herzegovina, Kosovo, Serbia, Russia, Belarus, Ukraine, and North Macedonia are exempt from these rules and do not have to face requirements.

 San Marino: There are no prerequisites for traveling into San Marino, but the only way into San Marino is through Italy.

 Serbia: A negative test is required before departure for all over the age of 12, and is not available upon arrival.
 Nationals can elect to quarantine for ten days instead.